 Kidney cancer treatment options can vary depending on your diagnosis and how far the kidney cancer has advanced.
 An oncologist will take into account the size and stage of the tumor, your previous treatment history and the individual characteristics of your condition before recommending one or more treatment strategies.

 At Moffitt Cancer Center patients have the opportunity to have treatment plans created and closely monitored by a collaborative tumor board, consisting of surgeons, medical oncologists, radiation oncologists and other cancer specialists.
 For such complex patients, each treatment plan is highly individualized based on the unique dynamics of the patient’s condition.

 Most kidney cancer treatment plans will incorporate one or more of the following options:

 - Surgery – Oncologists will sometimes recommend the removal of either part or all of an affected kidney.
-A partial nephrectomy removes some of the kidney tissue, while a simple nephrectomy removes an entire kidney.
-A radical nephrectomy involves removing a kidney, plus the surrounding tissue, adrenal gland and nearby lymph nodes.
+A partial nephrectomy removes some of the kidney tissue, while a radical nephrectomy removes an entire kidney.

-- Chemotherapy – This approach uses drugs to either destroy the cancer cells or prevent them from dividing.
-The method of delivery recommended will depend on the type and stage of the kidney cancer.
+- Targeted therapy – This approach uses drugs to either directly or indirectly destroy the cancer cells or prevent them from dividing.
+The method of delivery recommended will be using the oral route

-- Biologic therapy – Sometimes called immunotherapy or biotherapy, this kidney cancer treatment boosts a patient’s immune system to help battle the cancer cells.
+- Immunotherapy –this kidney cancer treatment boosts a patient’s immune system to help battle the cancer cells.
 Substances that are created naturally in the body or synthesized in a laboratory are used to strengthen the body’s natural defense system against cancerous cells.